 The team was outstandingly successful.
 And here's why.

-All team members of the committee were respected beyond the organization for their expertise.
-All of them advanced in their careers because they had acquired specific knowledge when they successfully passed important projects.
+All of the team members on the committee were respected beyond the organization for their expertise.
+They all advanced in their careers because they had acquired specific knowledge as they successfully completed important projects.
 If there was unused technology, a new component or a new functionality to be discovered, the domain expert researched it with his team and presented the results to the rest of the team.

-The decision-making process was quick and effective.
-Some of the cars developed during this period are still blockbusters, especially on European roads.
+Decision-making was fast and effective.
+Some of the cars developed during this time are still blockbusters, especially on European roads.

 From time to time we ran into a wall.